This article was originally published on August 19, 2014 and updated for comprehensiveness and accuracy.

 - Store flammable materials away from electrical appliances.

-- Clean up any spills in the garage immediately.
+- Clean up any oil or gas spills in the garage immediately.

-- Ensure your garage is wired properly.
-A spark from a short wire could be enough to get a fire started.
+- Ensure your garage has proper wiring.
+A spark from a short wire could be enough to start a fire.

 - Check that garage walls and ceilings are fire retardant.
 If not, consider renovating.